 Our outdoor psychotherapy space has always been enjoyed by our clients for adding fresh air and/or movement to therapy sessions, and in the wake of coronavirus, outdoor therapy space lessens the risk of spreading the virus.* So, put on a little sunscreen, grab your hat and sunglasses if you want, and join your therapist for a session in the beautiful outdoor spaces just outside our front door!

-Walk & Talk: Our office complex backs up to the American Tobacco Trail, a beautiful paved trail flanked by trees.
+Walk & Talk: Our main office complex in Durham backs up to the American Tobacco Trail, a beautiful paved trail flanked by trees.
 In our lives, we often don’t get enough movement or enough time outdoors absorbing vitamin D and breathing in fresh air.
 Using your therapy session to walk and be outdoors is a great way to incorporate these things into your life!
 Additionally, movement and time outdoors are both known to help reduce stress, depression, and anxiety, and to improve mood and sense of well-being.
 For teenagers, walking therapy often helps them feel more comfortable talking with their therapist versus just sitting across from one another in an office.
 (Some of our parents take advantage of the Trail and get their own exercise while their teen is in session!)

 Park Bench Sessions: Not in the mood to walk?
 You can still reap the benefits of fresh air and Vitamin D by having your therapy session on a park bench in a lovely courtyard with beautiful flowers and trees as your backdrop.
 And time outdoors, even without movement, is known to help reduce stress, depression, and anxiety, and to improve mood and sense of well-being.
 (We also provide disinfectant wipes to wipe down the bench before sitting.)